BodenAI/BodenAVMDataset/README.md

   <img src="figures/sensor_setup.png" height="300">
   </p>

 **Scenes**: The dataset was recorded in various indoor and outdoor parking sites.
-When collecting outdoor data, different illumination conditions and weather conditions were considered.
+In order to cover scenes as much as we can, different illumination conditions and weather conditions were considered while collecting the data.
+Following are some examples:
 * Underground Parking lot
 * Indoor Parking Building
 * Surface Parking lot
 * Roadside Parking lot

-**Annotations**: The dataset has annotations for
+**Annotations**: Annotations of the dataset have following forms:
 * Parking Slot (released)
 * Freespace (planning)
 * Semantic Segmentation (planning)